 The three respiratory viruses all can cause cold-like symptoms as well as fever, cough, and difficulty breathing.
 While differences exist between all three viruses, it’s hard to tell from their symptoms alone.
 The best way to determine which infection you have is by seeing a doctor and getting tested.

-It’s possible to get infected with more than one virus at a single time.
+It’s also possible to get infected with more than one virus at once.
 Having a virus can lower immunity and increase the risk of getting another infection.
 If infections occur together, symptoms can worsen.

 Can masks help prevent the spread of respiratory viruses?